absolutelyaya/evil-captchas/README.md

 - Sponsor
   - Now for a message from our sponsors
 - Journey of Slime
-  - Get to the other side while avoiding getting squished by slimes or drowning in rivers in an isometric 3d frogger minigame
+  - Get to the other side while avoiding getting squished by minecarts or drowning in rivers in an isometric 3d frogger minigame
   - Difficulty influences the length of the area and the amount of rails//rivers

 I have some more ideas as well, those were too ambitious for a quick joke side project though.
 Maybe I'll add them in the future